Maxlego08/TemplatePlugin/README.md

 Here is a simple project for the quick creation of minecraft plugin.
 Works from version 1.7.10 to version 1.15.2

+# GroupeZ

+https://groupez.dev is a marketplace that allows you to sell your plugins without any charge !

 ## Features

 * Commands